Progress in Organic Light Emitting Diodes (OLEDs)

 Applications

-OLEDs have a wide range of potential applications, including displays for smartphones, tablets, televisions, and laptops.
-OLEDs can also be used in lighting applications, such as streetlights and automotive headlights.
+OLEDs have a wide range of applications, including displays for smartphones, tablets, televisions, laptops, and wearables.
+They are also used in lighting applications, such as flexible displays, transparent displays, and high-resolution displays.
+Their potential in flexible and foldable electronics is significant.

 Conclusion